North Dakota Funders

 Grant-Making Per Year: In 2018, the BCBSND Caring Foundation provided grants in the amount of $441,008.

-Recovery and Supportive Housing Grantee Example: The Share House, located in Fargo, North Dakota, provides a variety of services tailored to individuals struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: The Share House, located in Fargo, North Dakota, provides a variety of services tailored to individuals struggling with q substance use disorder.
 The Share House provides clinical assessments, residential treatment, outpatient treatment, and recovery living.

 St. Joseph’s Community Health Foundation